Littlejedi47/The-odin-project/README.md

 # The-odin-project
-everything in this repository belongs to "The odin project" course.
+everything in this repository is part of the fullstack developer journey!!

 "Hello Odin"